 But how can you resist when television companies are now offering crisper, brighter and clearer displays for our screens in order to tantalize our senses and enhance our viewing pleasures, such as the latest release from Panasonic which is their high dynamic range television Ultra HD Premium which guarantees a full-featured 4K Ultra-HD in-home experience.

-If you’re captivated by all these high-tech specifications then don’t worry you’re not alone.
+Captivated by all these high-tech specifications?
+Don’t worry you’re not alone.
 You’re amongst the 61.6% of the world’s population who enjoy relaxing in their comfy settings and indulging in their favourite Shows, whilst also indulging in Blogs, Vlogs, Online streams, Facebook, Playback, Live Tv, Youtube etc..

 Though, It’s safe to say that our television viewing has indeed evolved.

 A far cry from the days when my dad used to say “I came from a world where it was a luxury to own the 3 channels we had on our 19″ black and white television, then the next innovative change arrived, COLOUR!
 Which wasn’t affordable to most, but WHAT a difference it made!
 And it didn’t stop there.
 The early 80’s came and there was a huge announcement that our teles were going to be blessed with a whole new channel, Channel 4.
 Not only did this mean more entertainment but also variety.
-It was an event, we had the whole family gathered around and soon as five o’clock chimed, Countdown was aired and television life as we knew it had changed forever.“
+I remember it as an event, we had the whole family gathered around and soon as five o’clock chimed, Countdown aired for the first time and television life as we knew it had changed forever.”

 Of course, with a variety of devices to now stream from there is no longer an excuse to miss your favourite tv shows and films, and nowadays you can stream any media source from any device.
 However, when you can have a stunning viewing experience consisting of a sharp, crisp and bright display from your beloved tele then why would you bother squinting at any other device?